The Cathedral and the Bazaar: Legacy and reception

 In 1998, the essay helped the final push for Netscape Communications Corporation to release the source code for Netscape Communicator and start the Mozilla project; it was cited by Frank Hecker and other employees as an outside independent validation of his arguments.
 Netscape's public recognition of this influence brought Raymond renown in hacker culture.

-When O'Reilly Media published the book in 1999 it became one of, if not the first, complete, commercially distributed books published under the Open Publication License.
+When O'Reilly Media published the book in 1999 it became one of the first complete, commercially distributed books published under the Open Publication License.

-Marshall Poe, in his essay "The Hive", likens Wikipedia to the Bazaar model that Raymond defines.
+Marshall Poe, in his essay "The Hive", likens Wikipedia to the bazaar model that Raymond defines.
 Jimmy Wales himself was inspired by the work (as well as arguments put forward in pre-Internet works, such as Friedrich Hayek's article "The Use of Knowledge in Society"), arguing that "It opened my eyes to the possibility of mass collaboration".

 In 1999 Nikolai Bezroukov published two critical essays on Eric Raymond's views of open source software, the second one called "A second look at The Cathedral and the Bazaar".
 They produced a sharp response from Eric Raymond.

+Curtis Yarvin's essay "The Cathedral or the Bizarre", which argues for the end of American democracy, is named after the Raymond essay.